omidarmat/webDevNotes/react/react.md

 #### **Prop drilling**

-When the scale of the application grows a bit, we might find ourselves from time to time passing props through several nested child components to get the data into some deeply nested component.
-This is called prop drilling and can become frustrating in large-scale applications.
+When the scale of the application grows a bit, we might find ourselves from time to time passing props through several nested child components to get the data into some **deeply nested component**.
+This is called **prop drilling** and can become frustrating in large-scale applications.
 It is obvious that many of the components through which the prop is passed does not even need that prop.
 They are just acting as a tunnel only to pass data to our destination component.

 There are several ways that we can use to fix prop drilling: